Wednesday, May 30, 2018

 America's first school of Military Photography started during World War I at Columbia University in New York.
 From January 1918, still photographers and motion picture cameramen were trained for the U.S. Signal Corps that had been assigned to record America's involvement in the First World War.

-Military cameramen at Columbia University (1918)
+Military cameramen at Columbia University (1918).
+Colorized picture.

 Photo Collection